sourcegraph/handbook/content/departments/technical-success/support/onboarding/customer-support-onboarding.md

 - You understand Sourcegraph’s mission, vision, values, and culture
 - You understand Sourcegraph’s purpose and how you/your role supports us achieving it
-- You understand what is expected of you in your role and what it means to be a successful application engineer
+- You understand what is expected of you in your role and what it means to be a successful support engineer
 - You have started to get to know your teammates
 - You understand how to make edits to an handbook page
 - You have a sense of what tools you will be using and for what